LordGoesOff/cyborg/README.md

 -gtnNumber: Tells you the Guess The Number number that users are trying to guess.
 Helps with hints!
 This is it, thank you so much and hope you enjoy me! <33

+Do not forget to put the package.json code, it will not work without it.

 Credits are not needed.
 Vote for us at https://top.gg/bot/693293244439593073/vote